 SHOCKING!
 Paridhi Sharma And Aniruddh Dave OUT Of Patiala Babes Overnight

-Sony TV's Patiala Babes is all take a five-year leap.
+Sony TV's Patiala Babes is all set to take a five-year leap.
 The makers of the show are making major changes on the show.
 Apparently, post the leap, the story will revolve around Ashnoor Kaur's character.
 Hence, the characters of Paridhi Sharma and Aniruddh Dave have been axed overnight.
 The actors are naturally taken by surprise.

 Paridhi revealed to BT that she got to know about her exit a couple of days ago.
 The actress also added that she wasn't happy with her role.